Come and visit the Chocolate Kitchens, opened for the first time in almost 300 years.

 The Chocolate Kitchen had been mentioned in many documents but its location remained a mystery until 2013 when one of our curators discovered an 18th-century inventory of the palace pinpointing its location.
 They were re-opened in February 2014, and are the only royal chocolate kitchens in Britain and a remarkable discovery.

-Until very recently, it was a flower store filled with shelves, pots and vases, but previously, it was a kitchen that served the Grace and Favour Apartments above.
+Until it's discovery, the space was used as a flower store filled with shelves, pots and vases, but previously, it was a kitchen that served the Grace and Favour Apartments above.

 Thankfully, the 18th century fixtures and fittings all survive – you can see a Georgian fireplace and smoke jack within the chimney, a pair of charcoal braziers, plus a folding table, cupboard and shelves.